 1 teaspoon pure vanilla extract

-3-4 large peaches, unpeeled, washed, and cut into wedges
+4-5 large peaches/plum/nectarine, unpeeled, washed, and cut into wedges

 Preheat the oven to 360℉ and grease the pan with soft butter.

-In a large bowl, mix flour and baking powder, add the sugar, the butter, stir the eggs and the vanilla extract.
-Blend until just incorporate (mixture should be sticky).
+In a large bowl, mix flour and baking powder, add the sugar, the butter, and stir the eggs and the vanilla extract.
+Blend until just incorporated (mixture should be sticky).

 Spread the dough in the pan and smooth it down.

 Arrange the fruit wedges on the dough, pushing each wedge a little bit into the batter.
 Arrange in circles, starting with the perimeter of the pan.

-Bake for 35 minutes until cake is turn golden brown.
+Bake for 35 minutes until the cake turns golden brown.

-Serve with vanilla ice cream scoop, keep in the fridge up to 5 days.
+Serve with a vanilla ice cream scoop (optional), and store leftovers in the fridge for up to 5 days.

 Traditionally, we use fresh fruits for this cake, anything that is in season.
 When we moved to the US, I was surprised to learn that canned and frozen fruit are cheaper here than fresh ones.
 It’s completely the opposite in Israel (frozen fruit, in fact, are rarely available).
-You can use whatever is available and economic - from fresh apricots, blueberries, cherries, apples, or pears to frozen berries, drained tangerines, or canned peaches.
+You can use whatever is available and economical - from fresh apricots, blueberries, cherries, apples, or pears to frozen berries, drained tangerines, or canned peaches.